wp-plugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

 = 0.21.0 =
-* Added option 'Disable scroll to anchor', Bugfixes for pages where comments are closed
+* Added option 'Disable scroll to anchor', Bugfixes for pages where comments are closed, Fixed compressed JavaScript file

 = 0.20.0 =
 * Added support for multiple comment forms per page and support for none default WordPress comment pages